 An industry placement is a good way to sample the world of work and gain some valuable experience.
 It might even help you get your foot in the door with a company; lots of graduates end up working for the employer they interned with and some employers will fast-track interns through the graduate recruitment process.

-Several universities offer four-year science degrees that include industrial experience.
-The University of Manchester, for example, offers this option for the majority of its science degrees.
-Other universities that offer industrial placement degrees include Bath, Cardiff and Exeter.
-This typically involves spending your third year on a placement with one of the universities’ partner organisations in the UK or further afield.
+Several universities offer four-year science degrees that include industrial experience, this typically involves spending your third year on a placement with one of the universities’ partner organisations in the UK or further afield.

 If a work placement isn’t built into your degree as a compulsory element, this doesn’t mean you can’t do one.
 You could still choose to apply to companies for industry placements and take a year off from your degree to do this.
-Companies such as Johnson & Johnson, Unilever and GSK all offer industrial placements and you will often find placements with smaller companies across the UK.
+You can find placements with large and smaller companies across the UK.
 If you choose to complete a placement year, you may still need to pay partial tuition fees to your university for the year.

 If you’re not sure you want to spend a year out from your degree a good alternative is to look for shorter stints of work experience, such as summer internships.